Extraterra1/OLX-Monitor/readme.md

 After that you'll start to see your console light up.

-The bot updates every 10 minutes by defaul, you can change this in index.js by altering the "interval" variable
+The bot updates every 10 minutes by defaul, you can change this in index.js by altering the "interval" variable.
+You can also just add a INTERVAL variable on your .env file

 ```js
 const interval = 600000;